josepeon/math/README.md

 - Focused on timed drills to improve accuracy and speed under pressure
 - Reviewed slope-intercept form and practiced converting from standard form
 - Solved applied word problems involving percentages, ratios, and proportional reasoning

+## August 18, 2025 – Practice Log

+- Began the day with algebra practice on multi-step equations and inequalities
+- Reviewed systems of equations and applied them to contextual word problems
+- Practiced graphing lines and inequalities to visualize solution sets
+- Worked on percent, ratio, and proportion applications for accuracy